graevy/graevy.github.io/content/posts/internet.md

 [^11]: Hence "bit-torrent protocol"

-[^12]: Usually: eastern European genius cohorts too mentally unstable to emigrate for the wages befitting their cybersecurity niche.
-Uncommonly: skilled, elitist, anarchist remnants of the 90's warez scene.
+[^12]: Usually: unstable eastern European genius cohorts bereft of the wages befitting their cybersecurity niche.
+Uncommonly: skilled but elitist remnants of the 90's warez scene.
+"Repackers" package cracked software; the repacker is not doing the work of cracking, but they serve as a nice frontend and offer features like multi-language support, compression, etc.

 [^13]: It should be noted that historically this was kindof a symbiotic relationship.
 You save money, someone gets a botnet member (you usually never noticed), everyone wins.
 If you caught too many botnets, you'd reinstall your OS, and your PC would be fast again.
 Currently, crypto mining and online payment proliferation incentivize targeting your credentials/silicon.